 One of the paper records I keep are full birth, marriage and death certificates.
-I even now do not have every certificate for those in my tree, but it’s pretty important to have them for your most important and direct members.
+Even now I do not have every certificate for all those in my tree, however it’s pretty important to have them for your most important and direct members.
 I try to make it a habit to order a certificate when I can afford it, and I have a list that I update of ‘needed ones‘.
-(You can order and purchase birth, marriage and death certificates online in the UK from the Government Record Office)
+You can order and purchase birth, marriage and death certificates online in the UK from the Government Registry Office

+There are also faster and cheaper e-mailed electronic record documents available, but beware some of those documents will only give basic details.
 Original certificates are a great source of information, and can provide lots of details apart from just the name of the specific person.
 Details like the names of parents (including maiden names), occupations, places, names of witnesses at marriages etc, could well provide a vital clue to enable a record to be identified and linked to others.

-Apart from the bare bones, on both of the programmes I mentioned earlier, a person record has an area for comments in text files as well as a store for images.
-Jot everything down as you go; it’s well worth it!
-Save photos and image files also, they are a priceless resource.
+Apart from the bare bones, on both of the programmes I mentioned earlier, a person record has an area for comments in text files as well as a library or store for images.
+Jot everything down as you go; it’s well worth it, and save photos and image files also, they are a priceless resource.

 Once you have your own record set up, set up similar records for each of your parents, as well as your siblings.
 These show not only their own specific details but also their relationship to you (father, mother, brother, sister etc).
 With the combination of these details you will then have built a family record.
 Don’t worry if you haven’t got every detail stored away, you can always return and add additional information.

 Get your immediate family information whilst you can, believe me, I wish I had!
 There are just so many things that I had wished I had asked my parents whilst they were still alive.
 If you can, ask if you can see and take copies of their certificates.
 If the originals aren’t available for you to sight, then (in my experience) sooner or later you will need to buy them.